Manual NVR course series and certification program

 Manual NVR Part 1: Neck, Upper Thorax, and "Roots of Arms" provides you with important skills for working with the nerves, arteries, and dura of the neck, head, and upper thorax region, including the shoulder girdle, the rib cage, and its neural, vascular, and visceral contents.

-If you specialize in therapeutic work for people who have sustained whiplash injuries, either recent or historical, or who have neural symptoms or orthopedic problems associated with the shoulders, pelvis, or hips, Parts 1 and 2 provide you with essential skills for working with the peripheral nerve roots and dura associated with the whole spinal column and the vessels associated with the shoulder and pelvic girdles and thorax.
-Together, these classes will transform what you are already doing with your clients.
-Ideally, you will take these two courses in the same year so that your clients will benefit sooner from your new perspectives and skills for working with the pelvis and hips.
+If you specialize in therapeutic work for people who have sustained whiplash injuries, either recent or historical, or who have neural symptoms or orthopedic problems associated with the shoulders, Part 1 provides you with essential skills for working with the peripheral nerve roots and dura associated with the upper thoracic and cervical spine and the vessels associated with the shoulder girdle and thorax.

 The first three courses (Intro course, Part 1, and Part 2) together are considered "Level One" in the Manual NVR curriculum.
 After Part 2, you may want to take a pause before continuing on to Part 3, especially if you know you will benefit from time to process and integrate this work into your practice.